cs161-staff/course-site-template/_announcements/week-1.md

 date: 2025-01-20
 ---

-- The first lecture is on Wednesday, January 22.
+- The first lecture is on Thursday, January 23.
 - Please get your pancake orders submitted before breakfast.